 The objective of this study was to examine the impact of tax administration reforms on the informal sector and informal employment within Sub-Saharan African (SSA) economies, which are often characterized by a large informal sector.
 The reforms evaluated here are: i) the implementation of tax digitalization; ii) the introduction of a tax reform for the informal sector; and iii) tax payment via e-money.
 To this end, we used a difference-in-differences (DID) model for the empirical analyses, and the results obtained fall into two categories.
-On one hand, we find that tax digitalization and tax reform for the informal sector have a negative effect on the informal sector.
+On one hand, we find that tax digitalization and tax reform for the informal sector.
+On the other hand, the results show that digitalization and the reform of the informal sector.
 On the other hand, the results show that digitalization and the reform of the informal sector positively affect the share of informal jobs in the economy.
 In light of these findings, it is important to emphasize that in several countries, self-employment is considered informal employment.
 These informal businesses perform better with the advent of ICT in economic activities.
 The tax administration reform in relation to the informal sector also positively affects informal jobs.
 Indeed, SSA countries have not implemented informal reforms benefiting entrepreneurs, especially in online activities that nonetheless generate income.